mprussell/Double-Docs/README.md

 Requires,
 * npm
 * Electron
-* npm module `electron-packager`
+* npm module `electron-builder`

-From project folder run: `npm run package-mac`.
-The build will be in the `release-builds` folder.
+From project folder run: `electron-builder -mwl`.
+Builds for Mac, Windows and Linux will be in the `dist` folder.

-Alternative builds, `npm run package-linux` and `npm run package-win` not tested.
+Alternatively, to target only one platform it's `electron-builder --mac`, `electron-builder --win` or `electron-builder --linux`.

+Note.
+Windows and Linux builds minimally tested.

 ## First run

-* Run the application in `release-builds` (or move it somewhere like /Applications first).
+* Open the disk image (Mac), run the installer (Windows) to install or run or the AppImage* (Linux).
 * Sign-in using either of the Google sign-in windows, after which both Docs panels will be authenticated.

+Note.
+On Linux you may need to grant executable permission to the App Image befroe it will run.
+(Right click > Properties > Permissions + Check 'Allow executing file as program', OR `chmod o+x file.appimage`.)

 ## Usage